borntofrappe/game-development/06 Angry Birds/Angry Birds 8/README.md

 # Angry Birds 8

-## StartState update
+## StartState

-The speed applied to the body, both at the beginning of the simulation and at an interval, is reduced to reduce the important of the simulation itself.
-The opacity of the backdrop behind the title is also increased, to have the white text pop more on the bright background.
+The speed applied to the bodies, both at the beginning of the simulation and at an interval, is reduced to lessen the importance of the simulation itself.
+The opacity of the background behind the title is also increased, to have the white text pop more on the bright background.

 ## Alien